Platform-OS/platformos-documentation/_PlatformOS/getting-started/pages/creating-page.md

 title: Creating a Page
 permalink: /get-started/pages/creating-page
 ---
-This guide will help you create a Page.
+This guide will help you create a page.

 ## Requirements
-So that you can follow the steps in this tutorial, you have to have a Layout that the Page will use.
-You should also understand the concepts behind Pages and Layouts.
+So that you can follow the steps in this tutorial, you have to have a layout that the page will use.
+You should also understand the concepts behind pages and layouts.
 To check what you've created, you'll need to know how to deploy your changes.

 * [Pages]()
 * [Creating a Layout]()